zeek/zeek/README.ScriptOpt.USER.md

 * [As noted below](#ZAM-Save-Files), you need to have write permission in the directories where any scripts reside in order to create `.ZAM` files in them.
 See the discussion there for workarounds.

+* If you run concurrent `zeek`'s, either via a cluster/zeekctl or parallelized btests, there's a race in which multiple `zeek` instances can try to write the same `.ZAM` file concurrently, or where one instance reads a `.ZAM` file that's only been partially written.
+The workaround for this is to run a single `zeek` instance first to do the compilation; or use `-O no-load`.

 * Error messages in compiled scripts often lack important identifying information.

 * Related in part to the above, about 5% of the test suite fails when using script optimization.